absmohamed/JS-intro/React_intro/README.md

 ReactDOM.render(<App />, document.getElementById("root"))
 ```

 Now this is looking much better.
 We only pass a single <App /> component to ReactDOM.render() and within that <App /> component we use component nesting to render the rest of our application.
 Notice however we weren’t able to get rid of that enclosing `<div>` component.
-Even our custom components must still only render 1 top level JSX component.
+Even our custom components must still only render 1 top level JSX element.

 Note that if you want to format the JSX that is returned on multiple lines like it is shown here, you need to include the parentheses () around the JSX that is returned.